Andrew Mercer (cricketer)

 Andrew James Mercer (born 31 May 1979) is a former first class English cricketer.
 Mercer batted right hand and bowled right-arm fast medium.
 He was born according to records in Blackburn, Lancashire.

 Mercer represented the Lancashire Cricket Board in two List A matches against Oxfordshire and Scotland in the 1st and 2nd rounds of the 2003 Cheltenham & Gloucester Trophy which were played towards the end of the 2002 season.
-In his two matches he burgled six wickets at a bowling average of 8.16, with best figures of 4/26.
+In his two matches he took six wickets at a bowling average of 8.16, with best figures of 4/26.